-An extract from Tessa McWatt’s memoir, Shame on Me: An Anatomy of Race and Belonging, published 10 October 2019 by Scribe UK.
+An extract from Tessa McWatt’s memoir, Shame on Me: An Anatomy of Race and Belonging, published by Scribe in 2019 and the winner of the 2020 OCM Bocas Prize.

 Eight years old, I am sitting near the back of the room in the grade-three classroom of my suburban Toronto elementary school.
 My desk is close to the window, and I am easily distracted by the birds; one particular bird preens itself on a branch, its feathers shuttering up and down.
 I am not paying much attention to what the teacher is saying.
 We’ve been reading a book out loud together and I haven’t been asked to read.
 I feel off the hook, set free to daydream.
 A few minutes into daydreaming, I feel a change of tone in the teacher’s voice and the class goes quiet.
 I snap out of my reverie.
 There’s a question in the air.
 I look around at my classmates, who are looking at each other in search of an answer.